musurca/gr/README.md

 You can also bury or exhume any body bags if you are carrying an Entrenching Tool.

-**FOR MISSION CREATORS:**
+**FOR MISSION CREATORS & SERVER OPERATORS:**
+This mod is fully signed for multiplayer use, and has been tested on both local and dedicated servers.
+It must be run on both the client and server.

-The following settings are customizable from your mission scripts:
+The following mod settings are customizable from your mission scripts:

 ```
 // set the civilian types that will act as next-of-kin